C410lol/C410lol/README.md

 ##

 In nowadays I work with Java, and I have knowledge with the Spring framework.
-Beyond relational databases using SQL, as PostgreSQL.
+Beyond relational databases using SQL, like PostgreSQL.
 Have a look on my repositories to know more about my works 😉.

 <div style="display: inline_block"><br>
   <img align="center" alt="Apache-Kafka" height="50" width="60" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/apachekafka/apachekafka-original-wordmark.svg">